Why Lego-Like Tech is going to change how you build architecture

 What is Lego-Like Technology?

 "Lego-Like" technology where FI's bring in dedicated vendors and resources to build a “best-in-class components” to solve key technology and messaging challengers will be a growth trend in 2021.

-Rather than being reliant on a single provider/solution offering to solve each issue the FI can then pick and choose the best fit for each part of their tech solution (cloud, transformation layer, orchestration layer etc..) to build their own solution bespoke solution that is best for their needs.
+Rather than being reliant on a single provider offering a solution to each issue the FI can then pick and choose the best fit for each part of their tech solution (cloud, transformation layer, orchestration layer etc..) and build their own bespoke solution.

 Why is this a growing trend?